Asymptotic optimality theory of confidence intervals of the mean: LITERATURE REVIEW

 There is a well-established duality between hypothesis testing and the construction of confidence intervals/regions (see \cite{bickel2015mathematical}).
 In parametric settings, one can invert hypothesis tests to obtain confidence intervals.
 Classical theory shows that for a fixed sample size and a prescribed Type I error, there exist UMP (uniformly most powerful) tests that maximize power, often restricting attention to particular families (e.g., such as unbiased tests in exponential families).
 This optimality, when translated to CIs, is usually framed as minimizing expected width, subject to some restriction on the class of CI, such as unbiasedness (See Definition 9.3.7 in \cite{casella2024statistical}).
 Further, Classic theory indicates that no CI can uniformly minimize random width at fixed $N$ and $\delta$ (see page 250 in \cite{bickel2015mathematical}).
 To overcome this negative result, we use asymptotic analysis.
 Our framework adopts a stability assumption, ensuring that the interval endpoints converge to deterministic values as $ \lim_{\delta \to 0} N_\delta \to \infty$.
 This makes the limiting width a well-defined metric and allows us to show that no stable policy can outperform our KL-based intervals, asymptotically.
 In the context of inverting a test statistic, existing results often allow for thresholds that depend intricately on sample size or distributional assumptions.
 The classical literature, for the most part, focuses on parametric families.
 In contrast, we show that a uniform threshold can be used in KL-divergence-based constructions for both parametric and nonparametric families with bounded support, yielding asymptotically optimal intervals.

 Additionally, there is a vast amount of literature on constructing CIs that proceeds by inverting finite-sample concentration inequalities.
 For the probability distributions with bounded support, one can use various concentration inequalities such as the Hoeffding and Bernstein inequalities (see \cite{hoeffding1994probability}, \cite{bennett1962probability}, \cite{boucheron2009bernstein}, \cite{audibert2009exploration} and \cite{maurer2009empirical}).
 In general, using the Chernoff bound, one can construct a CI of the mean if the upper bound on MGF is known.
 For the heavy tail distributions, one can get a CI of the mean using Markov's inequality and Chebyshev's inequality (see \cite{catoni2012challenging} and \cite{chen2021generalized}).
+Bootstrap methods \citep{efron1994introduction} are a popular approach for constructing confidence intervals, but their coverage guarantees are only asymptotically valid as $N \to \infty$.
+In our setting, we require exact finite-sample guarantees for any fixed $N$ and $\delta$, which standard bootstrap methods cannot provide.

 Recently, \cite{waudby2024estimating} transform a CI construction problem into a betting problem for the wealth maximization process for bounded probability distributions.
 A recent work \cite{gupta2023minimax} utilizes a different notion of optimality (mini-max) for the width of CI in location parameter families.
 We compare our policy's performance with some of these relevant existing methods in Section \ref{sec_num}.

 There appears to be only one work in the literature that aims to characterize a lower bound on the width of a CI in terms of a distribution-dependent complexity term: \cite{shekhar2023near}.
 As noted in Remark 4.4 in \cite{shekhar2023near}: “To the best of our knowledge, this is the first result providing an explicit characterization of the smallest achievable width of CI in terms of a distribution-dependent complexity term.”